 But some things changed quickly.

-Rachel found a small apartment on the other side of town after she was released from the hospital.
-Ben moved into the unit below her during his recovery.
-Officer Reyes helped connect them with a legal aid group and a domestic violence advocate.
-David helped Ben install locks on the new doors.
+Rachel found a small apartment on the other side of town once she was discharged.
+Ben recovered in a unit downstairs.
+Officer Reyes connected them with legal aid and a domestic violence advocate.
+David helped Ben install locks and reinforce the doors.

 And every Wednesday after school, Sofia came to our house.

-At first because Rachel had therapy appointments and court meetings.
+At first because Rachel had court appointments and therapy sessions.

 Later because she wanted to.

-She would knock once, never pound now, and come in carrying the same teddy bear with its split seam sewn neatly closed by David one rainy Sunday while pretending not to enjoy the task.
+She would knock once now — never pound — and come in carrying the same teddy bear, its split seam neatly sewn closed by David one rainy Sunday while pretending not to enjoy doing it.

-The first time she ran through our front hall laughing, our house made a sound I had never heard from it before.
+The first time she ran laughing through our hallway, our house made a sound I had never heard from it before.

 It sounded inhabited.

-Almost a year later, Rachel stood in our kitchen with a pie she had not needed to bring and asked, a little awkwardly, whether David and I would agree to be Sofia’s emergency contacts at school.
+About a year later, Rachel stood in our kitchen with a pie she didn’t need to bring and asked, a little awkwardly, if David and I would agree to be Sofia’s emergency contacts at school.

 Then she corrected herself.

-“That’s not what I mean,” she said, smiling through sudden tears.
-“I mean… would you be her people?
-If something ever happened.
+“That’s not really what I mean,” she said, smiling through tears.
+“I mean… if anything ever happened… would you be her people?
 Would you stand for her?”

 David looked at me.